LilGothPuppy/ottersmp-wiki-Puppytreats4u/docs/vendors/Starfox.md

 <img src="https://puppies.digitalpawprint.gallery/go/YKNeVj" alt="OG Starfox Menu">

-<li> Season 1 of OtterSMP, 'Demon Den', this crate contained a few pieces of furniture, cuddly lootboxs, keys and packages alongside weapons, armor and a few cosmetic items for player to buy.
+<li> Season 1 of OtterSMP, 'Demon Den', this starfox contained a few pieces of furniture, cuddly lootboxs, keys and packages alongside weapons, armor and a few cosmetic items for player to buy.
 This starfox stayed until Halloween where it was replaced by Haunte Hallows. </li>
 <li> Currency that was used back then </li>
 <img src="https://puppies.digitalpawprint.gallery/go/e6Ptpu" alt="OG Starshards">